minimo6caracteres/tyron/community/README.md

 > If there's an area unmentioned, feel free to [edit this file on GitHub](https://github.com/tyronNetwork/tyron/blob/master/community/README.md) following this [contributing guideline](https://github.com/tyronNetwork/tyron/blob/master/CONTRIBUTING.md).

 It'd be great to have you as a [tyron lead contributor](./leadContributors.md).
 There are unlimited opportunitites, and **you are encouraged to contribute!**

+If you prefer to reach out by email, contact **community@tyron.network** - thank you!

 ---